kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #### Some SVG basics

 An SVG file is a text file _describing_ points, curves, and shapes as they are rendered on a page.
 Such a description is unshackled from the rectangular array of pixels that typify a raster image.
 So, what is the _natural size_ of an SVG image?
+We touched upon this [at the very beginning of this blog][Page size and viewBox].

 ##### Generating an SVG from a PDF